 Between December 2019 and February 2020, we entered into a private placement offering (the "Private Placement"), with a group of accredited investors, or the Investors, including D.N.A Biomedical, our largest shareholder, Mr. Gerald Lieberman, the chairman of the board, Menachem Ehud Raphael and Gakasa Holdings LLC, both significant shareholders of the Company, for an aggregate gross proceeds of \$14.3 million from the sale of an aggregate amount of 6,047,706 Ordinary Shares, at a price of \$2.37 per share.
-In addition, we granted the Investors and certain finders an aggregate of 3,300,646 three-year Investor Warrants to purchase up to an additional 3,300,646 Ordinary Shares at an exercise price in the range of \$2.37 and \$2.96 per share.
+In addition, we granted the Investors and certain finders an aggregate of 3,300,646 three-year Investor Warrants and Broker Warrants, respectively to purchase up to an additional 3,300,646 Ordinary Shares at an exercise price in the range of \$2.37 and \$2.96 per share.
+In 2020, the exercise price of such Investor Warrants and Broker warrants was adjusted to \$1.05 in light of the issuance of Ordinary Shares under the ATM Program (as defined below in Item 10.C "Material Contracts") and pursuant to underlying terms of the Investor Warrant and Broker Warrant agreements.
+Such anti-dilution adjustment mechanisms in the Investor Warrants and Broker Warrants have since expired pursuant to the terms of the original Investor Warrant and Broker Warrant agreements.